 What should I do with leftover paint?

-Try to only buy the amount you need to avoid waste.
+Prevention is easiest.
+Only buy the amount you need to avoid dealing with waste.
 One gallon covers about 400 square feet.
-If you’re unsure how much you need, use the estimating calculator below.
+If you’re unsure how much you need, use the estimating calculator at bottom of page.

 Latex paint is messy, but NOT HAZARDOUS.